oneeve8/kobble-data/content/videonarrativehowto.md

 Use productivity features on the iPad as they relate to using Kobble,

 And you’ll learn to
-Drag items and links from the web to Kobble
+Drag items and links from the web to Kobble,
 Stream an archived book in Kobble

 Retrieve a lost item from GitHub